 One to Two Years of Age

-Dogs at this age have mostly passed their puppyhood, although large-breed dogs are often considered puppies until at least two years of age.
+Dogs at this age have mostly passed their puppyhood, although giant breed dogs are often considered puppies until two years of age.
 Dogs between one to two years act and appear mature and fully-grown.
 They may still love to play, but should have a solid grasp on your commands and cues.
 Continue socializing your dog at this point to help him remain happy and confident.

 Content reviewed by a veterinarian.